MCTzOCK/MCTzOCK/README.md

 - 🔭 I’m currently working on CodeUp

-- 👨‍💻 All of my projects are available at [https://ben-siebert.com/projects/](https://ben-siebert.com/projects/)
+- 👨‍💻 All of my projects are available [here](https://ben-siebert.com/about#projects-awards)

 - 📝 I sometimes write articles on [https://ben-siebert.com/blog](https://ben-siebert.com/blog)